Click Here for the 2018-19 Senior Exit Portfolio Packet

 ORAL INTERVIEW PROCESS

 An oral interview allows a student to demonstrate more of his/her personality and sincerity than just the compilation in the portfolio can do.
 You should consider doing an oral presentation if you think that it would make your portfolio stronger.
 The format is similar to a job interview…dress professionally and be prepared to answer probing questions.
 Discuss with your mentor the advantages of making this presentation.
 The oral interview is required to receive Honors.
 Please note that presenting your portfolio orally does not guarantee Honors recognition.
 The oral interviews will take place on date to be determined.
-You must notify Ms. Burns and your Mentor of your intention to do the orals.
+You must notify Ms. Kelly and your Mentor of your intention to do the orals.
 Interviews will be no longer than 15 minutes